This post may contain affiliate links. For more information, please see our affiliate policy.

 Step-by-step instructions:

-- The carrots bake at a low temperature, so preheat the oven to 225 degrees.
+1. The carrots bake at a low temperature, so preheat the oven to 225 degrees.
 Next, coat a piece of parchment paper with non-stick spray and line a rimmed baking sheet with the treated paper.
 With a vegetable peeler, make the carrot ribbons, shaving off a long, thin slice from end to end of the carrot.
-I found 1-inch wide curls work the best.
+I found that 1-inch wide curls work the best.
 You can use rainbow carrots, too!
 (I always make a few more than I need, just in case a few break.)

-- Next, make a simple syrup by heating equal parts water and sugar in a saucepan that can accommodate the number of carrot strips you plan on making.
-Pour some extra sugar in a bowl, for sprinkling on the curls after they’re formed.
+2. Next, make a simple syrup by heating equal parts water and sugar in a saucepan that can accommodate the number of carrot strips you plan on making.
+Pour some extra sugar into a bowl, for sprinkling on the curls after they’re formed.
 Once the water and sugar mixture comes to a boil, add the carrot ribbons and reduce the heat to medium-low.
 Simmer the carrots for 15 minutes, then drain off the simple syrup and let the ribbons cool somewhat.

-- Bake the candied carrot strips at 225 degrees for about 30 minutes, until they look translucent and a little dry.
+4. Bake the candied carrot strips at 225 degrees for about 30 minutes, until they look translucent and a little dry.

-- Take them out of the oven and let them cool until they’re just cool enough to handle; you want them still warm and pliable.
+5. Take them out of the oven and let them cool until they’re just cool enough to handle; you want them still warm and pliable.

-- Carefully and quickly, working one carrot strip at a time, wrap the carrot around the handle of a wooden spoon to form a tight curl.
+6. Carefully and quickly, working one carrot strip at a time, wrap the carrot around the handle of a wooden spoon to form a tight curl.
 Then gently slide the curl off of the handle and back onto the paper to dry.
 Sprinkle the curl with sugar to add some sparkle.

 Recipe tips and variations:

-- Nonstick spray.
-For this project, it really helps to keep the carrot ribbons from sticking to the parchment.
-You can even spray the wooden spoon handle with some to help them slide off easier, if you need to.
+• Nonstick spray: For this project, it really helps to keep the carrot ribbons from sticking to the parchment.
+You can even spray the wooden spoon handle with some to help them slide off easier if you need to.

-- Humidity.
-Every kitchen is different, so if it’s humid outside, or the carrot curls still feel sticky, pop them into the low oven for another 5-8 minutes to dry out.
+• Humidity: Every kitchen is different, so if it’s humid outside, or the carrot curls still feel sticky, pop them into the low oven for another 5-8 minutes to dry out.

-- Storing carrot curls.
-Make up to one day ahead, and store fully-dry carrot ribbons in an airtight tin overnight.
+• Storing carrot curls: Make up to one day ahead, and store fully dry carrot ribbons in an airtight tin overnight.

-- Don’t worry about breakage.
-No one will mind if they get a broken piece.
+• Don’t worry about breakage: No one will mind if they get a broken piece.
 They’ll be busy being impressed by all your carrot magic!

-More delicious desserts:
+More delicious desserts

 Join Us